shapeable/prototype-adpq/README.md

 #### R. Deployed their software in an open source container, such as Docker

-#### S. Provided sufficient documentation to install and run their prototype on another machine; and
+#### S. Provided sufficient documentation to install and run their prototype on another machine

 #### T. Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge